-I travel to Wyoming once or twice a year on business, and Renée occasionally goes with me.
-When I’m on the road, I always try to find places to eat that are a little off the beaten path – the food is usually good, I get to meet new people, and every once and awhile I discover something awesome.
-So this July, when Renée stumbled onto a little mom-n-pop BBQ joint just a short hop east from our hotel in Casper, I was all over it like red beans on rice.
+We travel to Wyoming once or twice a year on business.
+When we're on the road, we always try to find places to eat that are a little off the beaten path – the food is usually good, I get to meet new people, and every once and awhile I discover something awesome.
+So this July, when we stumbled onto a little mom-n-pop BBQ joint just a short hop east from our hotel in Casper, we were all over it like red beans on rice.

 HQ Southern BBQ opened in 2011 in a former gas station, and on the outside not a whole lot has changed since the days when folks were pumping gas there.
 The place is totally without pretense: if anything, I guess you could call it “rehabbed western truck-stop chic.”
 It isn’t a big place either - maximum seating inside is forty-six, with a dozen or so more seats outside.

 To say HQ is popular with the local crowd would be an understatement: when we arrived, the place was packed and there were about fifteen people waiting around for take-out orders or a sit-down table.
 Instead of waiting with the crowd, we opted to eat in the small bar area, which turned out to be a great decision because that was where we met Collin.

 Collin was our server-bartender, and he has worked at HQ for just over 2 years.
 Collin’s customer service was outstanding, out-shined only by his enthusiasm for his work (and his desire to get HQ on Guy Feiri’s short list for Diners, Drive-ins & Dives).